echalkpad/jpapp/docs/writeup.md

 Unfortunately they do not exist in a usable form for this application.
 This may seem like a major deal-breaker, but's actually quite common of a problem.
 By leveraging a rapid development model, you may often find yourself ahead of the development of other projects that yours depends on.
-Waiting is one option, but thats boring.
+Waiting is one option, but that's boring.
 When the road runs out our group's preference is to start building the road our self.
 Therefore we spin up another Node.js app, and start writing our own implementation of the Citi Bank APIs.
 Obviously we do not have real money to move around, so from a money perspective these APIs are fake.